Rt. Hon. Robert L. Stanfield Conversations

 Governance

-The Stanfield Conversations series is supported by an Advisory Council of respected Canadians from across the country – many prominent practitioners and scholars of democratic politics – led by co-chairs the Rt.
+The series is supported by the Friends of the Stanfield Conversations - a group of respected Canadians from across the country, including many prominent practitioners and scholars of democratic politics, led by co-chairs the Rt.
 Hon.
 Joe Clark and the Hon.
 Anne McLellan (former Prime Minister and Deputy Prime Minister respectively).
 Operational activities are managed by a Dalhousie-based organizing committee, supported by the Faculty of Arts and Social Sciences, the Department of Political Science, the President’s Office, the Office of Advancement, and Communications, Marketing & Creative Services.

 Please contact rlsconv@dal.ca if you have any questions about the Stanfield Conversations.

 We are privileged to have prestigious individuals commit to providing volunteer leadership.
-With their guidance, we are establishing an advisory council, co-chaired by the Rt.
-Honourable Joe Clark and the Hon.
-Anne McLellan, that will help us achieve the goals of the Rt.
+With their guidance, the Friends of the Stanfield Conversations, co-chaired by the Rt.
+Hon.
+Joe Clark and the Hon.
+Anne McLellan, will help us achieve the goals of the Rt.
 Hon.
 Robert L. Stanfield Conversations.

-To ensure the long term sustainability of the events and conversations, sufficient capital will be endowed to provide annual funding in perpetuity.
+To ensure the long-term sustainability of the events and conversations, we are working to guarantee this important series is endowed with sufficient capital to provide annual funding in perpetuity.

 Donate Now